okhanokbay/ExpyTableView/README.md

     //expandableTableView.delegate = self
   }

-  // Then return your expandable cell instance from expandingCell data source method. func expandableCell(forSection section: Int, inTableView tableView: ExpyTableView) -> UITableViewCell {
+  // Then return your expandable cell instance from this data source method. func expandableCell(forSection section: Int, inTableView tableView: ExpyTableView) -> UITableViewCell {
     // This cell will be displayed at IndexPath with (section: section and row: 0) }